debugsociety/Curriculum/lectures/set_up_local_development_environment.md

 ## Local environment setup

--Start Acquia DEV Desktop 2
+1. Start Acquia DEV Desktop 2
--Select "Get started"
+2. Select "Get started"
--Select "Start from scratch,I don't have an existing Drupal site" -choose to install Drupal v7.2
+3. Select "Start from scratch,I don't have an existing Drupal site"
+4. choose to install Drupal v7.2
--choose where to install drupal ex: Desktop\Drupal Sites\FirstDrupalSite -After installation is complete you should see the name of the website on the left "website name.local", click on it to open it.
+5. choose where to install drupal ex: Desktop\Drupal Sites\FirstDrupalSite
+6. After installation is complete you should see the name of the website on the left "website name.local", click on it to open it.

 ## Configuring your web site

 ## Accounts setup